-The Partnership is authorized to issue an unlimited number of Units of each class of Units.
-Each Class A Unit subjects the holder thereof to the same obligations and entitles such holder to the same rights as the holder of any other Class A Unit and each Class F Unit subjects the holder thereof to the same obligations and entitles such holder to the same rights as the holder of any other Class F Unit, including the right to one vote at all meetings of the Limited Partners and to equal participation in any distribution made by the Partnership.
+The Partnership is authorized to issue an unlimited number of Units of each Letter Class in respect of each Portfolio.
+Each Class A Unit in a particular Portfolio subjects the holder thereof to the same obligations and entitles such holder to the same rights as the holder of any other Class A Unit in respect of such Portfolio and each Class F Unit in a particular Portfolio subjects the holder thereof to the same obligations and entitles such holder to the same rights as the holder of any other Class A Unit in respect of such Portfolio and each Class F Unit in a particular Portfolio subjects the holder thereof to the same obligations and entitles such holder to the same rights as the holder of any other Class F Unit in respect of such Portfolio, including the right to one vote at all meetings of the Limited Partners and to equal participation in any distribution made by the Partnership to the Units of the applicable Letter Class and Portfolio.
 There are no restrictions as to the maximum number of Units that a Limited Partner may hold in the Partnership, subject to limitations on the number of Units that may be held by "financial institutions" and provisions of securities legislation and regulations relating to take-over bids.
 The Units issued and outstanding represent the capital of the Partnership.